• 0

 • Beginner level

-Welcome to the ultimate guide on how to lay turf, your go-to resource for transforming your garden space into a lush, green paradise.
+Welcome to the ultimate guide on how to lay turf, your go-to resource for transforming your garden lawn into a lush, green paradise!
 Whether you're starting from scratch or rejuvenating an existing lawn, the process of laying turf is easy when you follow this guide which will result in a vibrant and healthy carpet of grass.
+Let's look at how to create the perfect lawn.

 Have you just moved into a new property or new build?
-You may be faced with bare earth or, in older properties, a very lacklustre lawn that needs help ASAP!
+You may face bare earth or, in older properties, a lacklustre lawn that needs help ASAP!
 This ultimate guide to laying and fixing lawns will help you make the most of your garden and create a fabulous lawn in no time!

-Grass lawns are tough, resilient, evergreen, and can be low maintenance, making them an excellent garden surface for lower maintenance gardeners.
-Laying turf with rolled turf or sowing grass seed is relatively easy if you prepare the ground properly first getting you a new lawn in no time!
+Grass lawns are tough, resilient, evergreen, and low-maintenance, making them an excellent garden surface for lower-maintenance gardeners.
+Laying turf with rolled turf or sowing grass seed is relatively easy if you prepare the ground properly first, and you'll have a new lawn in no time!

-This lawn care guide will show you how to lay turf effectively, no matter which method you choose.
+This lawn care guide will show you how to lay turf effectively, regardless of your chosen method.
 I will provide easy, step-by-step instructions for laying rolled turf or lawns from seed.

 How to lay a lawn: Fast Guide